ionStici/frontend/2-css/typography.md

 ## font-family

+Property that changes the typeface of the text.

 ```css
 h1 {
   font-family: "Times New Roman", serif;
 }
 ```

+- `font-family` accepts a comma-separated list of strings representing font families
-- For multiple words typefaces, use quotation marks `""`;
+- For multiple words typefaces, use quotation marks `""`
-- Use _[Web safe fonts](https://www.cssfontstack.com/)_ for fallbacks in case the font is not available.
+- Use similar _[Web safe fonts](https://www.cssfontstack.com/)_ for fallbacks in case the font is not available
-- Above, `serif` is the fallback.
-A group of similar looking fonts: _a font stack_.
+- Above `serif` is the fallback.
+A group of similar looking fonts: _a font stack_

 <br>